ICA is closed from the 30 May – 3 June inclusive.

 La Voleuse

-Written by Marguerite Duras, La Voleuse’s script is fairly conventional, but its subject resonates with many themes and motifs she revisited throughout her literary and cinematic work: the abandoned child; belated, compulsive grief; class divisions…
+Written by Marguerite Duras, the script of La Voleuse - directed by Jean Chapot - is fairly conventional, but its subject resonates with many themes and motifs she revisited throughout her literary and cinematic work: the abandoned child; belated, compulsive grief; class divisions… With a strong performance by Romy Schneider.

 Thu 1 August, 8.45pm